General Information

 A leading cause of death and head injuries among children is bicycle accidents.
 Therefore, children who ride bicycles and scooters to school are required by law to wear bicycle helmets.
 Children also are encouraged to attach safety flags to the rear of their bicycles.
 Chains or other anti-theft devices should be used to secure bicycles.
 In most schools, third, fourth, and fifth graders may ride bicycles to school with written parental permission.
 Please refer to your school’s bicycle guidelines.

-All schools in the Issaquah School District have secure entry systems that require parents/caregivers, volunteers and visitors to identify themselves and their reason for visiting the school.
+All schools in the Issaquah School District have secure entry systems that require parent/guardian/caretakers, volunteers and visitors to identify themselves and their reason for visiting the school.
 Some of our schools secure entry system thanks to a vestibule, as shared about in the video from our Director of Safety and Security.

 Please see our District Safety website for a video explaining the vestibule entry systems.